Atholl Henderson

 Atholl Henderson (born 7 October 1957) is a Scottish former professional football player and coach.
 After retiring from the playing side, he became a coach who introduced thousands of children to football in various roles.

 He played for five clubs in a nine-year career: St Johnstone, Celtic, Dunfermline Athletic and Brechin City.

 Playing career

 St Johnstone

 While studying at Perth Academy, in his home city, Henderson signed for St Johnstone, who were then based at Muirton Park and managed by Willie Ormond, on a schoolboy form on 28 December 1971.
 He left school in 1974 and went full-time with Saints for two seasons.
 The club went part-time at the end of his second season, at which point he was released.

 Celtic

 Henderson was training with Rangers in 1976 when he was approached by their Old Firm rivals Celtic, after John Clark put the wheels in motion.
-He playard "a few games" for them, but suffered an injury in April that kept him out for about eighteen months.
+He played "a few games" for them, but suffered an injury in April that kept him out for about eighteen months.